vanchelo/aidkit/README.md

 This process will create some necessary Files, publish some basic assets and config Files.

 All Files will be available in your `/app` Folder.
 So feel free to edit them at will.

+### Migrations

+Aidkit comes with a set of migrations to get you going from the start.
+The Migrations include a Usertable and a ActionLog.